header_slot_prep

 Tribal casinos can also use Class III slot machines.
 From our own experience here in California, they are on par with pay outs from Las Vegas Strip slot machines.

-Class I Games: “Class I” games are traditional Indian wagering games.
+FYI ONLY: Class I Games: “Class I” games are traditional Indian wagering games.
 There are no Class I slot machines.

 They edit out losses.
 But, that’s okay.